cyril-colin/tohr/README.md

 Thor is an attempt to be a prettier interface for transmission-daemon, more mobile friendly.

-It is also a way for me to improve my Angular and Node skills : feel free to give me some advices, fork this project or post issues.
+It is also a way for me to improve my Angular, Node and Docker skills : feel free to give me some advices, fork this project or post issues.